floreaflorin777/Techforgood_stable/README.md

 A comprehensive system for managing food bank operations, including volunteer scheduling, inventory management, and analytics.

+> **Important Update**: This project has been migrated from MySQL to Firebase Firestore for improved reliability and real-time capabilities.
+See [Firebase Migration](docs/FIREBASE_UPDATE.md) for details.

 ## Features

 - **User Management**